igajsin/docker-base/README.md

-# docker-base
-base image for all docker images
+Here a base image for all anothers.
+It's based on an official Debian Stretch (9) image.